-The Tax Department has the authority to issue an assessment for, and impose penalty and interest on, unpaid sales or use tax.
-The department conducts both routine and special audits that produce this type of information.
-In addition, the U.S. Customs Service provides the department with information from customs declarations filed by New York State residents returning from overseas travel.
-The department also has agreements with several other states to provide information to the department in one of the other states, and sales to New York State residents are discovered.
+Failure to pay sales or use tax may result in the imposition of penalty and interest.
+The Tax Department conducts both routine and special audits to promote compliance.
+In addition, the U.S. Customs Service provides the Tax Department with information from customs declarations filed by New York State residents returning from overseas travel.
+The department also obtains information on sales to New York State residents under information exchange agreements with other states.